CMWolfe922/django_tutorials/README.md

-# django_tutorials
+# django_tutorials --> PostgreSQL Database Version
+### This version is only available on my Desktop

+> any additional commands or branches created on my desktop will be named with an ending of `-postgres`

 Django tutorials on all the basics of building web apps using Django.
 This course is just to cover the basics and to have something to reference at all times.

 - Also, if you are cloning/downloading this repository for the first time you will need to set it up.
 If you notice there is a `bin/` directory.
 Inside that directory is two scripts.
 One for a windows operating system and the other for ubuntu.
 So before running the appropriate shell script make sure you are in the `django_tutorials` root directory and then run:

 > ```sh . ./bin/setup_env.sh ``` OR ```sh . ./bin/setup_env_ubuntu.sh ```